The unplanned version of the Pilot Movie

 - The Witches of Eastwick, released in 1987 (and based on a novel), became a TV series called Eastwick.
 Interestingly, one of the actresses from the original movie is in the series as someone entirely different.
 This was the third attempt to adapt it to television, lasting half a season while the previous never moved beyond pilot.

-- Mama, based on I Remember Mama, was an early television example.
+- Mama, based on I Remember Mama, was an early (1949-1957) television example.
+It was actually the first show to be cancelled and then revived in response to a deluge of viewer mail.

 - There was a short-lived spinoff of My Big Fat Greek Wedding called My Big Fat Greek Life, starring many of the same actors and following the lives of the main characters after the wedding.